Siarrawood/Kickstarter-Analysis/README.md

 * While Louise is focused on theater campaigns, it is still beneficial to look at the outcomes of all the categories for additional insight.
 * The Kickstarter data was broken down further by separating the "Category and Subcategory" into 2 separate columns: "Parent Category" and "Subcategory."

-* The Pivot table and graph shown below were created to help Louise uncover trends in the data for the parent categories.
+* The Pivot graph shown below were created to help Louise uncover trends in the data for the parent categories.
 ![](ParentCategoryOutcomes.png)
 * In the US, theater campaigns had the most successful campaigns at 525.
 However, music campaigns had the highest success rate at 77%.
 Theater, music, film and video, and technology all had more successful campaigns than failed, while food, games, photography, and publishing had more failed than successful.
 Interestingly enough, journalism had no successful campaigns at all.
 It looks like Louise chose a good category for funding a campaign.